knitcodemonkey/InterviewQuestions/README.md

 * When I google you, what will I find?
 * What are your hobbies outside of work?
 * Tabs or spaces?
 But wait... how many, and for which language?
 * Do you attend any meetups?
+Which ones?
 Why?

 ### Education
 * What is your learning style? (hearing, doing, writing, reading, etc)